Help! My dog is Growling at me!

 Think of the earlier signs in this ladder as your dog whispering, or communicating in a temperate tone that they are not ok with something.

-The growling is their version of raising their voice a bit because the earlier messages haven’t been understood.
+The growling is their version of raising their voice because the earlier messages haven’t been understood.

 So when a dog growls, it’s their version of a Singlish “Eh, you better watch it, lah!”